sanjayseshan/spikeprime-vscode/README.md

 ## Downloading to the hub
 1) Open terminal from Applications -> Utilities -> Terminal
 2) Run the following command: "ls /dev/tty.usb*" <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/osx-term-usb1.png?raw=true">
-3) Plug in the SPIKE PRIME using USB
+3) Plug in the SPIKE PRIME using USB.
+Bluetooth does work, but can be a but unstable.
+Just use the standard "Add Bluetooth Device" method to add the hub.
+You should be able to find the port by broadening the search to "ls /dev/tty*".
 4) Run the following command: "ls /dev/tty.usb*" again and see what was added to the list.
 That is your serial port id.
 For example, it might say "/dev/tty.usbmodem366C377532381". <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/osx-term-usb2.png?raw=true">
 5) Press Command-Shift-P and type "spike".
 Chose to "Upload to SPIKE PRIME".
 Enter in the program slot id you want to upload to (similar to the SPIKE PRIME software - between 1 and 19 inclusive) and the serial port as determined in step 2.
 The process will be shown in the terminal below.
 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/vscode-upload-osx.png?raw=true">